ViniciusTavares/Push-Notifications-With-Payload/README.md

-# Pushing notifications with custom payload through the server (NodeJS).
+# Pushing notifications with custom payload through the server (NodeJS)

 This project shows how to push notifications with dynamic payload using service worker.
 Actually it works on Chrome and Firefox Nightly.